FastTrack™ Strategic Planning System

 - Increase membership/participation by 20% through targeted recruitment campaign

-Adopted 12-Month Action Steps (drag and drop steps to reorder them under the strategy)
+Adopted 12-Month Action Steps (drag and drop to reorder within each strategy)

 Develop 12-month action steps for implementing these strategies